trevorscott/sfdc-swag-level-platform-events-demo/README.md

 ```

-7. From command line, navigate to the root folder of the project and run the command `node app.js`
+7. From command line, navigate to the root folder of the project and run the commands `npm install` and then `node app.js`

 ![screen shot](images/cli-start-app.png)